Swedishbasementdweller/HPM-for-multiplayer-reworked/README.txt

 First Update Features:

  -Added Minor Conquest
- -Added Demand Capital (stolen from DOD)
+ -Added Demand Capital (taken from DOD)
- -Added Demand Capital concession (stolen from DOD) -Removed that joke at the start of the game -Increased the amount of militancy needed for pops to rise up (yall suck at this game) -Commie Germany turns red now
+ -Added Demand Capital concession (taken from DOD) -Removed that joke at the start of the game -Increased the amount of militancy needed for pops to rise up -Communist Germany turns red now
  -Germany now has the colour of Prussia (its not perfectly the same) -Iberia now has a dark orange colour
  -Iberia now has a new monarchist flag (a mix of DODs Spain and the basegames Iberia flag)